 2. Choose the Right Listing Agent

 Not all real estate agents are qualified to sell your home.
 This is why Higgins Group Real Estate has over 350 agents throughout 12 offices.
-Some agents specialize in luxury properties, while others are more experienced selling condos or rural properties.
+Some agents specialize in luxury properties, while others are more experienced in selling condos or rural properties.
 Make sure you find an agent that matches your particular selling needs.

 3. Price Your Home Right

 As you know when it comes to real estate, price is everything.
 The most action on a listing is during the first 30 days.
 The biggest mistake a Seller can make is overpricing your home which discourages buyers more than any other factor.
-If your home is overpriced, you put it in competition with homes that are likely to be newer, larger, or have more features/amenities.
-In other words, you help the competition sell their home, which leads to more days on market, costing you more money in the long run.
+If your home is overpriced, you put it in competition with homes that are likely to be newer, larger or have more features/amenities.
+In other words, you help the competition sell their home, which leads to more days on the market, costing you more money in the long run.

 4. Be “Buyer Ready”